Applicability

 - Whether the network connection is normal

-Privilege error: If you encounter a privilege-related error, make sure that the user has sufficient privileges to perform the required operation.
+Permission error: If you encounter a permission-related error, make sure that the user has sufficient permissions to perform the required operations.

 - Use batch operations of Sequel.